ATB1999/ATB_JBA_GLOVO_SQLTEST/README.md

 2. RStudio is a great troubleshooting tool: For complex SQL queries, R provides libraries translating with precision to SQL language, as it was built upon it.
 If the query is complex and you know R, you can do any SQL query.
 3. RStudio allows us to replicate production environments and querying, thanks to the seamless creations of in-process database management systems (DBMS) like DuckDB, which is the one we use in this specific setting.

-In that sense, the approach is as follows:
+In that sense, the approach, **which can be perfectly replicated in anyone's directory without the need of any additional file** is as follows:

 - We start by understanding the underlying business request for comprehending the final result.
 - If multiple nested queries are required, we guide our approach through R language and translate the query to SQL to have better guidance.